theminstack/snippets/README.md

 - No runtime dependencies
   - With the exception of a single _popular_ framework, if the snippet is specifically designed for that framework (eg. React)
-- One reasonably sized (~150 lines max) source file (not including a separate tests file)
+- One reasonably sized source file (~150 lines)
-- One test file (for Jest in this repo)
+- One test file (Jest compatible in this repo)
 - Free and unencumbered in the public domain (eg. under the [CC0-1.0](https://creativecommons.org/publicdomain/zero/1.0/legalcode.txt) license)

 ## Contributing to this repository